-Categories of spend are diverse as well and cover raw materials, components, packaging and finished goods on the Direct procurement side, as well as business-related equipment and services on the Indirect procurement side, ranging from temporary labor, accounting, information technology, MRO and many more.
+The practice of procurement involves allocation resources – or spend – to procure all necessary items to produce your product.
+Categories of spend are diverse and cover raw materials, components, packaging, and finished goods on the Direct procurement side.
+Whereas indirect procurement involves sourcing business-related equipment and services, ranging from temporary labor, accounting, information technology, MRO, and many more.

-To help, we’ve put together a high-level overview of the various career paths that exist within the field of strategic sourcing and procurement to help you understand what to consider when evaluating and selecting the right career path for you.
+We’ve put together a high-level overview of the various career paths that exist within the field of strategic sourcing and procurement.
+This should help you better understand what to consider when evaluating and selecting the best career path for you.

 What is Strategic Sourcing & Procurement?